BartvLaatum/GreenLight-Gym2/README.md

   Enhance the visualization suite for better analysis of experiments and model performance.

-## Citing GreenLight-Gym
+## Citation

-If you this repository and/or its accompanying article usefull, please cite it in your publications
+If you find this repository and/or its accompanying article usefull, please cite it in your publications

 ```bibtex
 @misc{vanlaatum2025greenlightgymreinforcementlearningbenchmark,